stevewillcock/tiberius-mappers/README.md

   safety
 - Improve error messages
 - Possibly support renaming fields (maybe, not sure if this is a good idea).
-This would need to interact with the row name validation option mentioned above)
+This would need to interact with the row name validation option mentioned above.